kubevirt/hyperconverged-cluster-operator/docs/conditions.md

 Kubernetes conditions [documentation](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#spec-and-status).

-The HCO’s CR is a representation of the underlying component operators.
-If the object exists, then all components exist.
-If the object doesn’t exist, all components don’t exist.
+The HCO’s CR is a representation of the all the underlying component operators' state.
+If the the HCO's CR exists, then all component CRs exist, and all applications exist.
+If the object doesn’t exist, all component CRs don’t exist, and all applications don't exist.
 However, the CR existence doesn’t help us with the state where the operators exist, but are they healthy?
-This is where conditions on the HCO’s CR will answer this question by providing the observed health of the underlying components.
+This is where conditions on the HCO’s CR and component operator CRs will answer this question by reflecting the last known condition of the underlying applications.

 ## Condition Struct
 We can use some of the CVO's [conditions](https://github.com/openshift/api/blob/master/config/v1/types_cluster_operator.go#L121-L133) to standardize across components.